rackerlabs/support-how-to/content/how-to/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers/index.md

    If you are using `vim` to edit the configuration file, press **esc** and then enter **:wq** to save any changes.

-   After you have saved the file, the following message displays stating that the file was properly written:

-       "/etc/yum/yum-cron.conf" 81L, 2620C written

 5. Start the `yum-cron` service by running the following command:

        $ /etc/inid.d/yum-cron start